<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Why do some people avoid talking about risk management controls?

 While the concept of controls is simple, they can still be a source of stress.
-I’ve discovered four common reasons:
+I’ve discovered five common reasons:

 1. The number of controls.
 Financial institutions face many risks, and every one of those risks has at least one control to help mitigate it – often more.
 Multiply risks by controls and suddenly you’ve got an unwieldy number of controls to implement and monitor.